firstbatchxyz/dkn-l2-oracle/README.md

 - If you are using Ollama, make sure it is running and the host & port are correct.
 - If you are using OpenAI, make sure you provide the `OPENAI_API_KEY`.
+- If you are using Gemini, make sure you provide the `GEMINI_API_KEY`.
+- If you are using OpenRouter, make sure you provide the `OPENROUTER_API_KEY`.

 ## Usage